coderaiser/putout/README.md

 ## 🛴 Codemods

-`putout` supports `codemodes` in the similar to plugins way, just create a directory `~/.putout` and put your plugins there.
-Here is example: [convert-tape-to-supertape](https://github.com/coderaiser/putout/tree/master/codemods/plugin-convert-tape-to-supertape) and [this is example of work](https://github.com/coderaiser/putout/commit/ad02cebc344ce73cdee668cffc5078bf08830d52).
+🐊**Putout** supports `codemodes` in the similar to plugins way, just create a directory `~/.putout` and put your plugins there.
+Here is example: [convert-tape-to-supertape](https://github.com/coderaiser/putout/tree/v12.0.0/codemods/convert-tape-to-supertape#install) and [this is example of work](https://github.com/coderaiser/putout/commit/ad02cebc344ce73cdee668cffc5078bf08830d52).

 ### `rulesdir`